spiral-project/ihatemoney/docs/contributing.rst

 How to release?
 ===============

-In order to prepare a new release, we are following the following steps:
+In order to issue a new release, follow the following steps:

 - Merge remaining pull requests;
+- Switch to the master branch;
 - Update :file:`CHANGELOG.rst` with the last changes;
-- Update :file:`CONTRIBUTORS`;
+- Update :file:`CONTRIBUTORS` (instructions inside the file);
-- Update known good versions of dependencies in ``setup.cfg``
+- Update known good versions of dependencies in ``setup.cfg`` manually;
 - If needed, recompress assets.
 It requires zopflipng::

     make compress-assets